NZTimKeegan/markdown-cv/index.md

 ### Responsibilities

 - Provided technical support for Canon business and consumer products including multifunction printers, camera systems, scanners and home printers
-- Handled presales enquiries for Canon business products
+- Consumer and Business-to-Business presales
 - Supported other members of the team with training, and by handling difficult technical support issues